 All forms of contraception other than vasectomy, including for patients with chronic medical diseases or medical conditions that make choosing the right contraceptive method more complex

-Treatment for patients who have had a miscarriage, including expectant (“watchful waiting”) management, treatment with medications (including mifepristone and misoprostol), or in-clinic and operating room uterine aspiration (“D+C”) procedures
+Treatment for patients who have had a miscarriage, including expectant (“watchful waiting”) management, treatment with medications for abortion, or in-clinic and operating room uterine aspiration (“D+C”) procedures

 Pregnancy options counseling, including for patients with underlying medical issues or couples dealing with abnormal, unexpected or undesired pregnancies